katterianjali/intern_wakaama/BootstrapGuideline.md

 127.0.0.1	bootstrap-server
 ```

+If you use the Server Name Extension (SNI) of DTLS/TLS, then this change to the /etc/hosts file is unnecessary.
+More about the use of the SNI can be found below.

 ### Leshan Servers

 We need to download and configure the two Leshan servers.
 The guidelines for downloading and building Leshan can be found at https://github.com/eclipse/leshan